GamerGate Critic Brianna Wu To Run For Congress

 So it sounds to me like she's ideally suited to be a politician.

+Citation?
+I tried googling "brianna wu deleting tweets" and mostly I get a deluge of sites devoted to hating her.

-Grievance politics (Score:4, Insightful)
+Grievance politics (Score:5, Insightful)

 Will this person have anything to offer anyone other than complaining about whatever the latest grievance obsession is?
 People used to look for leaders who had accomplished something.